LOANet: A Lightweight Network Using Object Attention for Extracting Buildings and Roads from UAV Aerial Remote Sensing Images: Introduction

 \section{Introduction}

-\IEEEPARstart{U}{nmanned} aerial vehicle (UAV) with some advantages, such as less susceptible to atmospheric interference, low flight altitude, high resolution and, low operating costs\cite{osco2021review} has been widely used in land surveying and mapping, ecological environment monitoring, resource survey and classification etc..
-Compared with other aerial photography collection methods, the high resolution remote sensing images taken by UAV is more suitable to extract various important ground objects, e.g., road and house.
+Uncrewed aerial vehicles (UAVs) have some advantages such as being less susceptible to atmospheric interference, low flight altitude, high resolution and low operating costs~\cite{osco2021review}.
+They have been widely used in land surveying and mapping, ecological environment monitoring, resource survey and classification etc. Compared with other aerial photography collection methods, the high-resolution remote sensing images taken by UAVs are more suitable for extracting various important ground objects such as roads and houses.

-In recent years, with the rapid development of deep learning, models based on convolutional neural networks have shown superior performance in some computer vision tasks such as image classification, detection, and segmentation, etc..
-Compared with traditional machine learning algorithms with manual features extraction, deep learning can automatically extract features including color, texture, shape and spatial position relationship of the image.
-Fully Convolutional Network (FCN)\cite{long2015fully}, as the first semantic segmentation of natural images only using convolutional operation, realized the pixel level classification of the images.
-Then, there are more semantic segmentation models\cite{badrinarayanan2017segnet,ronneberger2015u,zhao2017pyramid,chen2014semantic,chen2017deeplab,chen2017rethinking,chen2018encoder} significantly improved the segmentation performance.
-All of these algorithms predict the pixel level labels based on the semantic information represented by image pixels.
+In recent years, with the rapid development of deep learning, models based on convolutional neural networks have shown superior performance in some computer vision tasks such as image classification, detection, and segmentation.
+Compared with traditional machine learning algorithms with manual feature extraction, deep learning can automatically extract features including color, texture, shape and spatial position relationship of the image.
+Fully Convolutional Network (FCN)~\cite{long2015fully}, as the first semantic segmentation of natural images only using convolutional operation, realized the pixel-level classification of the images.
+Then there are more semantic segmentation models~\cite{badrinarayanan2017segnet,ronneberger2015u,zhao2017pyramid,chen2014semantic,chen2017deeplab,chen2017rethinking,chen2018encoder} that significantly improved the segmentation performance.
+All of these algorithms predict the pixel-level labels based on the semantic information represented by image pixels.
+Recently, some new deep learning methods have been proposed for extracting buildings or roads from UAV remote sensing images. \cite{liu2019accurate} introduced a chain-based U-Net network to address the problem of incomplete building boundary extraction. \cite{boonpook2021deep} proposed a multi-feature semantic segmentation network for extracting buildings from UAV photogrammetry.
+Additionally, \cite{sultonov2022mixer} designed a lightweight hybrid method based on U-Net for road extraction. \cite{li2019road} achieved good results in road extraction from UAV images by improving D-LinkNet to obtain BD-LinkNetPlus.
+However, these methods can only extract buildings or roads separately.
+Therefore, a lightweight network is needed that can simultaneously extract buildings and roads from UAV images.